Toulon: 19th century

 During the Napoleonic Wars, from 1803 until 1805 a British fleet led by Admiral Horatio Nelson blockaded Toulon.

 In 1820, the statue which became known as the Venus de Milo was discovered on the Greek island of Milo and seen by a French naval officer, Emile Voutier.
 He persuaded the French Ambassador to Turkey to buy it, and brought it to Toulon on his ship, the Estafette.
 From Toulon it was taken to the Louvre.

 In 1849, Louis-Napoleon named Georges Eugène Haussmann as the new Prefect of the Var department.
 He served there only one year, but he laid out the current street plan for the city center, as he would later do for the city of Paris.

-In the 1890s, there were the Kronstadt-Toulon naval visits.
+In the 1890s, there were the Kronstadt-Toulon naval visits. were reciprocal diplomatic visits carried out by the French and Russian navies in the lead up to the Franco-Russian Alliance (1894–1917).